 2. Removing harshness from an electric guitar recording

 Recordings of an electric guitar, especially heavily distorted ones, can often have some harsh sounding frequencies.
 Sometimes the equalizer is not enough to process these unwanted frequencies.
 Consequently, you could apply de-esser to perform attenuation only during specific parts where the amplitude of the harsh frequencies exceeds the threshold.
 So let’s hear this the next example:

 ~Electric guitar with DeEsser

 3. Using De-esser to reduce fret noise on bass guitar

 When it comes to the foundation of the song, a bass guitar is one of its unavoidable elements.
 Therefore it’s important to keep it solid in the mix.
 Fret and pick noises from a bass guitar can sometimes be overwhelming if too much compression is applied.
-As a matter of fact, these kind of noises usually occur on high frequencies.
+As a matter of fact, these kinds of noises usually occur on high frequencies.
 Once again de-esser is a great tool to keep those noises at a reasonable level.

 ~Bass guitar without DeEsser

 4. Removing problematic frequencies on a boxy kick drums